ArizoftGames/war-eagles-digital/Docs/Guidelines.md

 GLOBAL:  Frame ALL Copilot prompts in pseudocode.
 Avoid using plain language in prompts;  Copilot can misinterpret plain language easily.

 1. Prioritize Godot 4.4+ Sources: Always emphasize Godot 4.4-specific documentation and APIs in prompts.
 Copilot may default to outdated Godot 3.x or generic C# sources, which are incompatible.
 Specify `Godot 4.4 .NET` to avoid errors.
+2. Where applicable, prompt Copilot to use this layering strategy for proper visibility:
+Layer 1 = Loading, Options, Transiton, [NYI]Results
+Layer 2 = IntroAnim, SplashMenu, PauseMenu, [NYI]GameSetup
+Layer 3 = [NYI]HUD
+Layer 4 = [NYI]Specialty Displays (Battle Board, Losses Pools, Events) Layer 5 = [NYI] Units and Zones (nodes), Gameboard Effects (nodes) Layer 6 = Game (gameboard; terrains)
+If in doubt about applicability or category, seek user input in preference to inference.
-2. Seek Objective Truth: Coach Copilot to use the `war-eagles-digital` solution’s scripts and `WarEaglesDigital.Scripts` namespace accurately.
+3. Seek Objective Truth: Coach Copilot to use the `war-eagles-digital` solution’s scripts and `WarEaglesDigital.Scripts` namespace accurately.
 Avoid interpolation; rely on provided code and user observations to ensure solutions match reality.
-3. Conserve Queries:  Compose Copilot prompts to accomplish as much as possible per prompt.
+4. Conserve Queries:  Compose Copilot prompts to accomplish as much as possible per prompt.
 Balance with Copilot’s ability to provide quality code for large tasks.
 Leverage Copilot’s ability to access the entire solution, and use clearly-marked placeholders RATHER THAN ASSUMED DATA where exact data hasn’t been provided, to allow the user to insert the data before inputting the prompt.
-4. Support Hybrid Workflow: Favor programmatic solutions for dynamic logic and editor-based solutions for scene layout and tasks like animation.
+5. Support Hybrid Workflow: Favor programmatic solutions for dynamic logic and editor-based solutions for scene layout and tasks like animation.
 Prompt Grok to validate editor integration and maintain naming consistency.
-5. Encourage Precise Feedback: Request detailed user observations (e.g., animation timing, console logs) to compensate for limited runtime traces in Godot 4.4.
+6. Encourage Precise Feedback: Request detailed user observations (e.g., animation timing, console logs) to compensate for limited runtime traces in Godot 4.4.
 Clarify vague terms to accelerate debugging.
-6. Respect User Control: Adapt to user decisions and provide clear instructions for applying changes.
+7. Respect User Control: Adapt to user decisions and provide clear instructions for applying changes.
 Confirm results before proceeding to new tasks.

 ## Coding Workflow
 - **Tasks**: